chrlen/pure-probabilistic-programming/README.md

 - [Peyrard2018](https://arxiv.org/pdf/1506.08544.pdf) Exact or approximate inference in graphical models: why the choice is dictated by the treewidth, and how variable elimination can be exploited

 ### Exact
+This section contains publications that focus on or involve exact inference.

 - [Pearl1998](https://www.semanticscholar.org/paper/Probabilistic-reasoning-in-intelligent-systems-of-Pearl/70ef29e6f0ce082bb8a47fd85b9bfb7cc0f20c93) Probabilistic Reasoning in Intelligent Systems
 - [Copper1990](https://www.sciencedirect.com/science/article/abs/pii/000437029090060D) The Computational Complexity of Probabilistic Inference using Bayesian Belief Networks